-\textbf{Frame-Level.} As demonstrated in \cref{tab: frame-level recovery}, our method (FoT) consistently and significantly outperforms the baseline (Forged) across all evaluated motion scales (s0-10, s10-40, and s40+).
-This superiority is not confined to simple pixel-level metrics; our approach yields substantial gains in perceptual (LPIPS, pHash) and semantic (CLIP-Sim, DINO-Sim) similarity, bringing the recovered content toward the privileged \textit{Ref.} result.
+\textbf{Frame-Level.} As shown in Table~\ref{tab: frame-level recovery}, our method (FoT) improves over the Forged reference across all evaluated motion scales (s0-10, s10-40, and s40+).
+The improvement is not limited to pixel-level metrics; FoT also improves perceptual (LPIPS, pHash) and semantic (CLIP-Sim, DINO-Sim) similarity, moving the recovered content toward the privileged \textit{Ref.} result.
 Bold values compare FoT against Forged only; \textit{Ref.} is italicized as a reference row.

-\textbf{Video-Level.} Furthermore, we assess the robustness of our recovery on the video-level, specifically under challenging initial-frame-dropping scenarios. \Cref{tab: video-level recovery} presents these findings.
-Our method exhibits \textbf{remarkable resilience}; even when subjected to an extreme condition that \textbf{first 90\% frames dropped}, FoT maintains a clear performance advantage over Forged, although a gap to the \textit{Ref.} row remains.
+\textbf{Video-Level.} We further assess recovery robustness at the video level under initial-frame-dropping scenarios.
+Table~\ref{tab: video-level recovery} presents these results.
+Even when subjected to the extreme condition where the \textbf{first 90\% of frames are dropped}, FoT maintains a clear performance advantage over Forged, although a gap to the \textit{Ref.} row remains.
 This result indicates that FoT can still preserve useful forensic evidence under severe temporal data loss, while also showing that extreme frame removal remains a challenging case for source recovery.